Hawker Tempest: Operational history

-Between October and December 1944, the Tempest was practically withdrawn from combat operations for overhaul work, as well as to allow operational pilots to train newcomers.
-The overhaul process involved the replacement or major servicing of their engines and the withdrawal of the limited number of aircraft which were equipped with spring-tabs; these increased manoeuvrability so much that there was a risk of damaging the airframe.
-In December 1944, upon the Tempest's reentry into service, the type had the twin tasks of the systematic destruction of the North German rail network along with all related targets of opportunity, and the maintenance of air supremacy within the North German theatre, searching for and destroying any high performance fighter or bomber aircraft of the Luftwaffe, whether in the air or on the ground.
+Between October and December 1944, the Tempest was practically withdrawn from combat operations for overhaul and to allow operational pilots to train newcomers.
+The overhauls involved the replacement or major servicing of their engines and the withdrawal of the limited number of aircraft that were equipped with spring-tabs; these increased manoeuvrability so much that there was a risk of damaging the airframe.
+In December 1944, upon the Tempest's return to service, the type had the twin tasks of the systematic destruction of the North German rail network along with all related targets of opportunity, and the maintenance of air supremacy within the North German theatre, searching for and destroying any high-performance fighter or bomber aircraft of the Luftwaffe, in the air or on the ground.

-In December 1944, a total of 52 German fighters were downed, 89 trains and countless military vehicles were destroyed, for the loss of 20 Tempests.
+In December 1944, 52 German fighters were shot down, 89 trains and countless military vehicles were destroyed, for the loss of 20 Tempests.
 Following the Luftwaffe's Unternehmen Bodenplatte of 1 January 1945, 122 Wing bore the brunt of low- to medium-altitude fighter operations for the Second Tactical Air Force, which had fortuitously evaded the extensive Bodenplatte raid, and had contributed to efforts to intercept the raiders.
-During this time, Spitfire XIVs of 125 and 126 Wings often provided medium- to high-altitude cover for the Tempests, which came under intense pressure, the wing losing 47 pilots in January.
-In February 1945, 33 and 222 Sqns. of 135 Wing converted from Spitfire Mk IXs and, in March, were joined by 274 Sqn.
-135 Wing was based at B.77 Gilze-Rijen airfield in the Netherlands.
-The intensity of operations persisted throughout the remainder of the war.
+Spitfire XIVs of 125 and 126 Wings often provided medium- to high-altitude cover for the Tempests, which came under intense pressure, the wing losing 47 pilots in January.
+In February 1945, 33 Squadron and 222 Squadron of 135 Wing converted from Spitfire Mk IXs and in March were joined by 274 Squadron.
+135 Wing was based at ALG B.77 (Gilze-Rijen airfield) in the Netherlands.
+The intensity of operations persisted throughout the remainder of the war; French ace Pierre Clostermann noted in his memoirs that young, inexperienced Tempest pilots were quick to fall prey to Luftwaffe "experten", even when in superior numbers or to the flak around German aerodromes.